-Trip Planner: Central America / Guatemala / Sacatepequez Department / San Juan Sacatepequez / Miscellaneous / Mixco Viejo
+Trip Planner: Central America / Guatemala / Sacatepequez Department / San Juan Sacatepequez / Mixco Viejo

 Mixco Viejo, occasionally spelt Mixcu Viejo, is an archaeological site in the north east of the Chimaltenango department of Guatemala, some 50km to the north of Guatemala City and 4km from the junction of the rivers Pixcaya and Motagua.
 It is a moderate sized ruined city of the Postclassic Maya civilization.The archaeological site and tourist attraction of Mixco Viejo was named after being erroneously associated with the Postclassic Poqomam capital referred to in colonial records by that name.
 The archaeological site has now been identified as Jilotepeque Viejo, the capital of the Chajoma Kaqchikel kingdom.
 To distinguish between the two, the ruins of the Chajoma capital are now referred to as Mixco Viejo while the former Poqomam capital is referred to as Mixco Viejo .This confusion in the identification of the site has hindered study.
 The Chajoma capital has been investigated archaeologically, under the assumption that it was the Poqomam capital.
 Although the Chajoma ruins of Jilotepeque Viejo have been well described archaeologically, the archaeological data has been associated with the history of a different site entirely.
 Doubts about the identification of the archaeological site were first raised by Robert M. Carmack, who realised that the supposed Poqomam capital was not located within the Poqomam linguistic area but rather within the linguistic area of the Kaqchikels.
-The Poqomam who were settled in the new colonial settlement of Mixco by the Spanish had a long history of fine polychrome ceramic production, but no evidence of such production had been recovered during archaeological investigations, and the ruins were considered too distant from colonial Mixco.Add Mixco Viejo to your San Juan Sacatepequez travel itinerary, and discover new vacation ideas by using our San Juan Sacatepequez trip builder.
+The Poqomam who were settled in the new colonial settlement of Mixco by the Spanish had a long history of fine polychrome ceramic production, but no evidence of such production had been recovered during archaeological investigations, and the ruins were considered too distant from colonial Mixco.Plan my trip to San Juan Sacatepequez with suggested itineraries provided by Inspirock.

 Unable to display map at this time.
 Please try again later.